thecraftman/vagrant-commands/README.md

 **- Vagrant ssh**

 This command will actually connect to and log into the Virtual machine.
-Once this is implemented a few lines of
+Once this is implemented a few lines of text